THE ZARGHAMI REPORT

 Highlights

-• Pricing softened at both the median and average levels, which points to weaker year-over-year price support.
+• Pricing strengthened, with both the median and average sale price moving higher.

 Market Conditions